Types of shoes to avoid

 A guide to choosing the right shoes

-- Finally, choose shoes that are appropriate for the season and for your intended use.
+• Pick shoes suitable for the season and your intended activities.

 Choosing the correct shoes is critical for your feet’s health